 HOUSING PROGRAM DESCRIPTION OF ANTICIPATED LEASING ISSUES AND POSSIBLE SOLUTIONS MTW Public Housing No issues leasing units anticipated.
-Some high unadjusted vacancy rates my may occur at Hamilton Larimer¶ units in Scattered Sites North and Allegheny Dwellings due to planned demolition MTW Housing Choice Voucher Challenges are expected as rents continue to rise particularly in emerging neighborhoods once affordable under current FMR.
+MTW Housing Choice Voucher Challenges are expected as rents continue to rise particularly in emerging neighborhoods once affordable under current FMR.
 Older housing in Pittsburgh continues to fail HQS inspections and there is a scarcity of landlords.
-The HACP plans to increase lease up through new landlord incentives and pending approval of an alternative payment standard.
-Local, Non-Traditional Small community-based developers are not familiar with HUD and HACP rules and regulations for PBV/Gap Financing program.
-HACP have created a PBV/Gap Financing Program & Underwriting Guidelines and will continue to update the Guidelines as needed.
-No issues anticipated i.
-Waiting List Information Anticipated
+The HACP plans to increase lease up through new landlord incentives and the approved alternative payment standard.
+Local, Non-Traditional Small community-based developers are not familiar with HUD and the HACP rules and regulations for the PBV/Gap Financing program.
+The HACP has created PBV/Gap Financing Program & Underwriting Guidelines and will continue to update the Guidelines as needed.
+The HACP will continue to share these guidelines with developers so that they are in a position to submit appropriate proposals.